It’s a mum-to-be milestone, so get clued up on what actually happens at your 20-week scan.

 In essence, this appointment is about confirming everything spotted in your 12-week scan

 ‘There’ll be a chat with whoever’s doing your scan beforehand, so you can ask any questions and tell him or her whether you want to know the sex,’ says Shreelata.

 If you choose not to but change your mind later on, finding out is easier with some hospitals than others.

 ‘Departmental policies vary, so ask about this,’ says Shree.
 ‘Some ultrasound reports contain the baby's sex while others don’t, so another scan may be necessary.’

 What happens during the 20-week scan?

-This scan is pretty much the same as your first one (yep, you can bring someone with you and yes, you’ll need a full bladder again) although it may take a bit longer – between 30 minutes and an hour – because it’s looking at more measurements and aspects of your baby’s development.
+This scan appointment is pretty much the same as your first one (yep, you can bring someone with you and yes, you’ll need a full bladder again) the sonographer will examine the baby and you'll be able to see baby on the screen, although be prepared that it may take a bit longer than your 12 week scan – between 30 minutes and an hour – because it’s looking at more measurements and aspects of your baby’s development.

 ‘Timing depends on who is doing your scan and what they’re seeing,’ explains Shree.